thisarakaushan/Quantum-Computing/README.md

 ##### Matrix
 **Definition**: Mathematical representation used in various real-life applications.

-Where matrices are used: [Provide examples.]
+Where matrices are used:

 ##### Projection
 Definition: The process of projecting a vector onto a subspace.

-Real-life applications: [Provide examples.]
+Real-life applications:

 #### Introduction to Qubits
 ##### Qubit Creation